The TOGGLE Leading Indicator

 The TOGGLE Leading Indicator of 5,000 US stocks is the aggregated measure of all insights produced by TOGGLE on US stocks.

 When TOGGLE produces more bullish insights, pressures on the aggregate market are to the upside.
 And vice versa of course.

 We have been studying the indicator throughout 2021 and observed that the indicator appears to correctly point to upside or downside risk in the broad market.

 When the indicator rallies above 0.15 or falls below -0.15, then the chance of upside or downside moves respectively becomes higher statistically.

 Where can I find the TLI?

-The TLI is currently only available in the Friday Edition of the TOGGLE Daily Brief.
-Work is underway to bring the indicator in-app.
+The TLI is updated daily on the MY TOGGLE page and available in the Friday Edition of the TOGGLE Daily Brief!

 What is the track record of the TLI?